jenova-marie/shh/README.md

 # List keys in your secret
 shh-admin --list

+# Update Shh to the latest version
+shh-admin --update

 # All options combined
 shh-admin --region us-west-2 --secret prod-keys --list --debug
 ```